FrightenedFox/study-helper-bot/README.md

 - inform the user of his schedule for the next few days
 - inform the user about the schedule for a specific subject

 This project is a part of the curriculum in *"Databases"* of the Rzeszow University of Technology, Poland.
-A detailed description of the project can be found in the `Documentation.pdf` file.
+A detailed description of the project can be found in the [`DocumentationPL.pdf`](https://github.com/FrightenedFox/study-helper-bot/blob/main/DocumentationPL.pdf) file.

 ## Installation steps